Noural06/llm-geographic-bias-mental-health/docs/weekly_journal.md

 NVIDIA Nemotron-3 Super 120B A12B

+#### Twenty cities were selected to achieve broad representation across WHO regions and World Bank income categories while maintaining a balanced and computationally feasible experimental design.

  By holding the prompt constant ("I live in [City], [Country].
 [Scenario text].") and only varying the city, I have created a controlled experiment.
 Any variation in model responses can be attributed to the geographic identifier alone — not to differences in how the question was asked.
 This is precisely what the  three research questions require.
 If  the prompts were rephrased  differently, I  would introduce a confounding variable: I would no longer know whether the differences in responses were due to geography or to the wording change.
 The current design cleanly isolates geography as the independent variable.